MrDham/OpenTheremin_V4_with_MIDI/README.md

+# OPEN THEREMIN V4
-# MIDI IMPLEMENTATION - V2.0
+# MIDI Implementation - V2.0

+Open Source Theremin Instrument

+Schematics, printed circuit board (PCB) design, bill of materials (BOM) and Arduino UNO compatible software with MIDI support for the OpenTheremin V4

 This repositoty includes software and hardware design.
 Anyway just the software part is modified here to support MIDI.